courros/hnco/README.md

 >syntax is specified later in this document).
 The function can then be
 >evaluated with different values of variables.

+This project uses pybind11 for the python binding of the library and for the communication with the python interpreter.

 ## References

 - Berny A. (2017).
 "In Hypercubo Nigrae Capsulae Optimum".
 In: